Bajji Recipe (Aratikaya Bajji)

 - Use good quality besan that is not rancid.

-- Making the batter to the right consistency is the key to get crisp fried fritters.
+- Batter consistency is the key to get crisp fried fritters.
 Do not make it too runny or too thick.

 - The onion and ginger masala is the key to flavor up the bajjis.